tgiesela/openvpn/README.md

 the key database.
 You can also use a data container to persist the data.

 Openvpn/easy-rsa will be configured using the environment variables.
-All varibales starting with KEY_... are used to initialize the variables which are used to generate the certificates.
+All variables starting with KEY_... are used to initialize the variables which are used to generate the certificates.
 The variables are optional.
 When omitted the easy-rsa default values apply.